-PROTECTION EFFECTS. - This category refers to the primary intended benefit of levee construction, namely the flood protection benefit that levees provide.
+Protection Effects-This is the primary intended benefit of levee construction, namely the flood protection benefit that levees provide.
 Given that construction costs are convex in levee height, levees are constructed to withstand flooding events up to a maximum threshold, often referred to as overtopping scenarios.
 The modal overtopping scenario-the flood event beyond which a levee will breach-for USACE constructed levees is a 1-in-100 year flood.
-Thus, while all levees are engineered to provide some degree of flood protection, there is a threshold beyond which flooding will still occur.
-This means that while capitalized protection benefits are likely on net positive, they should be viewed as reflecting households' expectation of avoided flood damages over the full distribution of flooding scenarios.
+Thus, capitalized protection benefits should reflect households' expectation of avoided flood damages over the full distribution of flooding scenarios.

-Spillover Effects. - This category refers to direct effects of levee construction experienced by homes not located inside leveed areas.
-Engineering and hydrology literatures document that levee construction exacerbates flooding outside of leveed areas using theoretical modeling and observational data (Remo, Carlson and Pinter, 2012; Remo et al., 2018).
+Spillover Effects-This category refers to direct effects of levee construction experienced by homes not located inside leveed areas.
+Engineering and hydrology literatures document that levee construction exacerbates flooding outside of leveed areas using theoretical modeling and observational data (Remo et al., 2018; Remo, Carlson and Pinter, 2012).
 These negative flood risk spillovers occur both upstream and downstream of levees (Heine and Pinter, 2012).
 Wang (2021) evaluates the spillover effects of levee heightening and finds non-trivial downstream external costs due to upstream levee building in the Mississippi River basin.
 In our context, we might expect homes near waterways but not protected by a levee to therefore be exposed to greater flood risk after levee construction.
 As a result, these homes are likely to experience declines in prices after levee construction.

-Macro Effects. - This broad category refers to effects which are not directly related to levee construction, but nonetheless coincide with the timing of construction and affect housing market outcomes in the entire region around a levee.
-Examples include macroeconomic factors, local labor market trends, or changes in regional or local policies.
-This category can also include effects from indirect economic spillovers due to levee construction-perhaps through increased investment in leveed areas-however, the empirical strategy we employ accounts for but does not identify these macro effects.
+Macro Effects-This broad category refers to effects which are associated with levee construction and common to all homes in the vicinity of levee projects.
+This category can include effects from indirect economic spillovers due to levee construction-perhaps through increased investment in regions receiving a levee.